 Next day, too, when we all go in a flock to see the house—our house—Dora’s and mine—I am quite unable to regard myself as its master.
 I seem to be there, by permission of somebody else.
 I half expect the real master to come home presently, and say he is glad to see me.
-Such a beautiful little house as it is, with everything so bright and new; with the flowers on the carpets looking as if freshly gathered, and the green leaves on the paper as if they had just come out; with the spotless muslin curtains, and the blushing rose-coloured furniture, and Dora’s garden hat with the blue ribbon—do I remember, now, how I loved her in such another hat when I first knew her!—already hanging on its little peg; the guitar-case quite at home on its heels in a corner; and everybody tumbling over Jip’s pagoda, which is much too big for the establishment.
+Such a beautiful little house as it is, with everything so bright and new; with the flowers on the carpets looking as if freshly gathered, and the green leaves on the paper as if they had just come out; with the spotless muslin curtains, and the blushing rose-colored furniture, and Dora’s garden hat with the blue ribbon—do I remember, now, how I loved her in such another hat when I first knew her!—already hanging on its little peg; the guitar-case quite at home on its heels in a corner; and everybody tumbling over Jip’s pagoda, which is much too big for the establishment.
 Another happy evening, quite as unreal as all the rest of it, and I steal into the usual room before going away.
 Dora is not there.
 I suppose they have not done trying on yet.
 Miss Lavinia peeps in, and tells me mysteriously that she will not be long.
 She is rather long, notwithstanding; but by and by I hear a rustling at the door, and someone taps.

 I say, ‘Come in!’ but someone taps again.